bubblyAki/Piezo1-Aerospace-Bibliometry/README.md

 Citation
 If using this code or dataset for your own research, please cite:
 TAKANAMI DE OLIVEIRA, A. (2026).
 PIEZO1 AGONISM AS AN ADDITIONAL COUNTERMEASURE FOR SPACE BONE LOSS AND POTENTIAL MULTISYSTEM PROTECTION.
-Aerospace Medical Association (AsMA) Annual Scientific Meeting 2026.
+Aerospace Medical Association (AsMA) 96th Annual Scientific Meeting, [Denver, Colorado/United States of America].